ajcaesar/portfolio-site/README.md

 2) responsiveness
 3) fix if you hit a link how it messes up the cradle
 4) maximum angle that the balls can go up
+5) pause when the user exits the screen
+6) z score of 'drag the spheres into any formation' needs to be lower so it is behind the gray boxes when they expand